ddlsmurf/fled/README.md

 **You should review that shell script very carefully before running it.**

+### Install

+You can install using `gem install fled`.

 ### Philosophy

 `fled` only generates text, it does not perform any operation directly.

 The design optimises for making the edits very simple.
-The consequence of this is that very small edits can have large consequences, which makes this a **very dangerous** tool.
+This means that very small edits can have large consequences, which makes this a **very dangerous** tool.
 But so is `rm` and the rest of the shell anyway...

 ### Caveats